 Even in cases of pigment-related skin diseases where sun sensitivity is a concern, doctors still tell Black people to use sunscreen much less than their white counterparts.

 And to follow up with the research that both patients and physicians believe in sun immunity, 2011 research found that in comparison to white patients, dermatological clinicianswere often less suspicious about sun lesions and other causes for alarm in Black patients.

 When it comes to skin cancer, decreasing the risk is just as important as decreasing the degree to which people die from it.

 Research suggests that many patients and physicians believe that non-white people are “immune” to common skin cancers.
-They are not.
+They aren’t.
 This myth may have come from the statistic that the Black community has a lower incidence of skin cancer.

-However, what’s left out of the conversation is: Black folks who do develop skin cancer are also more likely to receive a late-stage prognosis.
+However, what’s left out of the conversation is: Black folks who do develop skin cancer may be more likely to receive a late-stage prognosis.

 Dr. Candrice Heath, a board-certified dermatologist, wants her Black clients to know: “Get your skin checked, you are not immune to skin cancer.
 You don’t want to die from something that is preventable.”